GUUDIN/Kaishita/Hardware_Firmware/Hardware Documentation.md

 • **3D Printed Structure**: To improve measurement accuracy and balance, a custom 3D-printed base will be developed for housing three load cells.
 This will support better calibration and stability in readings.

 • **Improved Calibration**: After assembling the enhanced structure, calibration will be refined to account for the three-cell setup, further enhancing accuracy.

-• **Firmware Enhancements**: The next steps involve fine-tuning the firmware to manage threshold-based item verification and optimize stabilization algorithms to achieve rapid, reliable weight measurements.